Streak Anxiety: Habit Trackers That Forgive (2026)

 Way of Life uses a journal-style calendar with red, green, or yellow dots for each habit-day.
 There is no streak counter.
 There is no chain visualization.
 The display is the historical record itself.

 The aesthetic is the appeal.
-A user reviewing their last six months sees a pattern of mostly green dots with occasional red.
-The missed days do not erase the green ones.
-The pattern is what matters, not the longest unbroken run.
+Look back over six months and you see a field of mostly green dots with the occasional red one.
+The missed days never erase the green ones.
+What matters is the pattern, not the longest unbroken run.

 The limit is feature thinness.
 Way of Life is minimal by design.
 Users wanting widgets, HealthKit integration, or rich analytics will find it underbuilt.
 Users wanting a clean habit journal find it sufficient.